-Sippy Downs is the gateway to the Sunshine Coast’s knowledge precinct of the, featuring a rapidly growing urban population, newly introduced high density living, and the major campus of the University of the Sunshine Coast.
+Sippy Downs is the gateway to the Sunshine Coast’s knowledge precinct, featuring a rapidly growing urban population, newly introduced high density living, and the major campus of the University of the Sunshine Coast.

 Early in 2019 an experimental co-lab was set up by the Sunshine Coast Council in conjunction with a cross disciplinary team of students from the University of the Sunshine Coast.
 You can read more about that co-lab here.
 Ideas were generated during this process for an entry statement that would sit at a major intersection where upgrades were being undertaken.